onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 What an open society truly means

+> "Fifth generation warfare is a form of conflict that is largely non-kinetic, decentralized, and psychological—a war of narratives, perceptions, and influence rather than bullets, bombs, or battalions.
+It is insidious, obscure and we are immersed in it.
+By definition it is impossible to have certainty about who is on what team and what, exactly, they are doing..." - [Sensemaking in 2025: Trump Tariffs Edition, by Jordan Hall](https://deepcode.substack.com/p/sensemaking-in-2025-trump-tariffs)

+World War 3 is a guerrilla information war with no division between military and civilian participation.
+(Marshall McLuhan, 1970, Culture Is Our Business)

 what if your youtube-like video feed was based on the recommendations or positive interactions with videos of your social graph?